janakeks/dyna/README.md

 # Dyna Starter Theme

-The dyna Starter-Theme is based on Underscores and the Gutenberg Starter Theme.
+The Dyna Starter-Theme is based on Underscores and the Gutenberg Starter Theme.
 It is currently under hard development and will soon add some interesting features.
 You may use it, fork it and do something cool with it.

 ## Features